egctechspace/TextRecommenderNLP/README.md

 This repository contains code and resources for a project that uses **natural language processing techniques** to analyze text data and provide recommendations.
 Our goal is to develop a system that can accurately classify and understand text, and use this information to make personalized **recommendations to users**.

 ## Download Files
 Some of the datasets used in this project are too large to upload to GitHub.
-They must be downloaded and added in the specified formats within the data folder.
+They must be downloaded and added in the specified formats within the data/raws folder.
 - Reviews.csv $\rightarrow$ https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews
 - glove.6B.50d.txt $\rightarrow$ https://nlp.stanford.edu/projects/glove/